 - Recreation Outings: Seniors are frequently escorted to activities such as bowling, swimming and day trips.

-- Community Inclusion: Many of the supported activities occur in places like the Schubert and Halina Senior Centres.
+- Community Inclusion: Many of the supported activities occur in places like the Schubert Centre, Halina Senior Centre, Army & Navy Club, other organizations geared to seniors.
 This allows seniors to develop relationships and friendships within the wider community.
 A great example of this is the Red Hat Society.
 This group brings together seniors – both with and without disabilities - for special social occasions and outings during which unique or outrageous red hats are worn.

 - Social Events: Seniors are invited to participate in parties or social nights.
 Many of these social events are theme based - related to popular occasions such as Christmas, Halloween and Easter – and are great fun.
 These events are open to seniors in the wider community.